 Nursery Decor | Design A Cozy Space for Sleep and Play

 There we were, two eager first-time parents-to-be ready to build the baby registry to top all baby registries.
 We’d spent months researching products, curating Pinterest boards, and polling every parent we knew.
 We were ready… or so we thought.
 But as we wandered wide-eyed through the store aisles, all the baby products formed one continuous blur of adorable patterns and unknown functionality.
+If you’re facing sleep challenges with your 4-month-old baby, this guide for 4 month old sleep might be able to help you by providing strategies and advice for improving their sleep patterns.

 At one point, my sweet husband, who was quickly spiraling into overwhelmed, said, “How do you decorate a room for someone you’ve never met?”
 That first trip brought us a lot of clarity, namely that despite our collective four advanced academic degrees, we couldn’t answer the question: “Glider or rocker?”